HOME Hokkaido Hokkaido Asahikawa Northern Ramen Locals Love: 3 Asahikawa Ramen Shops That Will Make You Forget All Your Troubles

 ▲ Honey ice cream is still sold inside the store (300 yen including tax).
 A perfect way to end the meal after some ramen.

-Not long after the open of the ice cream shop a neighbor, originally from China, shared the art of making Chinese noodles.
-He was unable to copy his method but arrived at his own ramen recipe.
+Not long after opening the ice cream shop, a neighbor originally from China shared his knowledge of making Chinese noodles.
+While unable to replicate the neighbor's method exactly, Mr. Kato developed his own ramen recipe.

 ▲ Naosumi Kato the second generation owner and son explained more about the current status of the store.
 He currently works at the main location of Hachiya